Forest Information

 The Ashley National Forest is located in the northeastern portion

-The Ashley National Forest campgrounds found in the High Uinta Mountain's southern canyons have a some things in common.
-First, the drive, first across a sagebrush covered prairie then along a conifer lined dirt roadway up a canyon, is long.
-Second, these campgrounds would be considered "rustic" and best suited to car and tent camping, but scenic beauty and quiet tranquil setting are the reward for the long drive and vault toilets.
+The Ashley National Forest campgrounds found in the High Uinta Mountain's southern canyons have some things in common.
+First, the drive to any of them is long, first across a sagebrush-covered prairie, then along a conifer-lined dirt roadway up a canyon, is long.
+Second, these campgrounds would be considered "rustic" and best suited to car and tent camping, but scenic beauty and quiet tranquil setting are the reward for the long drive.
 Three, these canyon campgrounds, such as Yellowpine, Moon Lake, and Uinta Canyon, have yet to be discovered so quiet and solitude reign.

 The Flaming Gorge National Recreation Area (NRA) campgrounds are a different story.
 Flaming Gorge NRA has been a popular vacation spot for more than thirty years and many of the Forest Service campgrounds have been around at least that long.
 Know for its geological beauty since Major John Powell past this way and gave the gorge its name, Flaming Gorge welcomes visitors from around the world to hike, bike, camp, and enjoy water play activities that range from fly-fishing on the Green River to water-skiing on the Reservoir.

-Crossing) and Antelope Flat campgrounds that offer basic facilities with large, level sites for motorhome and RV camping, and a boat ramp but no shade and a neglected appearance.
+It can also be said, Ashley's Flaming Gorge NRA has two different characteristics.
+The northern portion of the NRA is true high desert with vast expanses of sagebrush as far as the eye can see.
+Here, the campgrounds feature access to the bright blue waters of Flaming Gorge Reservoir but are not equal in their attractiveness to campers.
+There are Buckboard (a.k.a.
+Buckboard Crossing) and Antelope Flat campgrounds which offer basic facilities, a boat ramp, no shade and a neglected appearance.
 And then there are Firehole and Lucerne Valley campgrounds.
-Firehole must have been named for the August temperatures or perhaps for colorful rock formations surrounding the campground.
-Firehole is an overlooked campground right at the Reservoir's edges with some shade from communal ramadas and numerous Russian Olive trees.
-Lucerne Valley campground, with flush toilets and some electric hook-ups, is a step up from most of the NRA's campgrounds.
+Firehole must have been named for the temperatures seen in the area around August or perhaps for the awesome and colorful rock formations that surround the campground.
+Whatever the reason, Firehole is an often overlooked campground right at the Reservoir's edge that does have shade from both uniquely constructed communal ramadas and numerous Russian Olive trees.
+Lucerne Valley campground with flush toilets and some electric hook-ups, is a step up from most campgrounds in the NRA.

-The southern NRA is composed of high mountains covered juniper and Ponderosa pines.
-Here most campgrounds overlook Flaming Gorge Reservoir.
-Firefighters Memorial campground meanders over several pine topped knolls with great views of the Reservoir.
-The campground is far enough above the water, power boats below make no more noise than the osprey gliding above.
-But perhaps the most magnificent views of the Gorge are found at Canyon Rim campground's tent camping sites.
-Canyon Rim is a sweet little campground on the way to the scenic Visitor Center (check on the various activities offered but this place is a definite MUST SEE) with nearly a dozen of its 19 total site tent-only and along the canyon's rim.
-A favorite feature found at both campgrounds are Canyon Rim Trail at Canyon Rim and Bear Canyon/Bootleg Trail at Firefighters Memorial.
-These trails offer a wonderful way to explore and enjoy the Ashley National Forest.
+The southern part of the NRA is composed of high mountains covered with juniper and Ponderosa pines, where most campgrounds overlook Flaming Gorge Reservoir.
+Firefighters Memorial campground meanders and loops over several pine topped knolls offering splendid views of the bright blue water below.
+Far enough above the water's surface, shimmering boats below make no more noise than osprey gliding above.
+But perhaps the most magnificent views of the Gorge are found at Canyon Rim campground.
+Canyon Rim is a sweet little campground (on the way to the breathtaking scenic Red Canyon Visitor Center - a MUST SEE) with perhaps the best tent campsites in the NRA.
+Nearly a dozen tent-only sites along the canyon's rim provide the best views from an NRA campsite.
+A favorite feature found at both campgrounds are hiking trails: Canyon Rim Trail at Canyon Rim; and Bear Canyon/Bootleg Trail at Firefighters Memorial.
+Both trails offer a wonderful way to explore and enjoy the Ashely National Forest's better known section, Flaming Gorge NRA, without having to deal with the crowds.

-The "Wildlife Through the Ages" National Scenic Byway is a fun history lesson.
-Along with a "Wheel of Time" interpretative guide, available at the Visitor Center, signs along the route help visitors area's history.
-"Sheep Creek Geological Loop" is a course in geology.
-And the "Indian Canyon Scenic Byway," offers another view of the area's devise beauty and wonders.
+Between Vernal and Manila, Utah is the "Wildlife Through the Ages" National Scenic Byway.
+Along with a "Wheel of Time" interpretative guide available at the Visitor Center, signs along the route help visitors understand and appreciate the dynamic of the area.
+"Sheep Creek Geological Loop", south of Manila and off State Route 44, is a course in the area's geology.
+And "Indian Canyon Scenic Byway," along State Route 191 between the Uinta Basin and San Rafael Swell near Price, Utah, offers a view of the area's diverse beauty and wonders.

-The wonders of the Ashley National Forest are not well known.
-It is a Forest that offer wonderful variety of recreational opportunities, super camping locations, and some breath-taking scenery.
-From water-skiing on the blue Flaming Gorge Reservoir to white-water rafting on the Green River, canoeing of Moon Lake to ATV riding along forest's roads near Fossil Ridge, or enjoying the night sounds at a variety of camping locations along the Uinta River, the Ashely is super for family or individuals looking for a great camping vacation.
-There is so much to enjoy in the Ashley National Forest, it will take more than one visit to this forest of high desert and lush mountain peaks.
+The many wonders of the Ashley National Forest are not well known.
+It is a Forest that offers a wonderfully, well-rounded variety of recreational opportunities for all.
+From water-skiing on the bright blue Flaming Gorge Reservoir to white-water rafting on the Green River, canoeing Moon Lake with the High Uintas Wilderness on three sides to ATVing along the forest's roads near Fossil Ridge, or enjoying the night sounds of a campsite along Uinta River, the Ashley has these activities and so much more.
+There is much to enjoy in Ashley National Forest; it will take more than one visit to this forest of high desert and lush mountain peaks.

 ADDRESSES